Contents of this Safeguarding Policy

 Also, keeping in line with GDPR, this information can be removed on the EDClass platform when the learner is no longer accessing the EDClass seat.

-EDClass provide live tracking systems across the platform for the multi academy trust or individual academy staff to access.
-This is in an observation area where the staff can view; learners’ content they’re currently studying, live chats and the live teaching stream.
+EDClass provides live tracking systems across the platform for the multi-academy trust or individual academy staff to access.
+This is in an observation area where the staff can view; learners’ content they’re currently studying, live chats and the live stream.